-We come across a number of objects of different shapes and sizes in our day to day life.
-There are golf balls, door mats, ice-cream cones, coke cans and so on.
-These objects have different characteristic properties such as length, breadth, diameter, etc., which set them apart from one another.
-But no matter how different their dimensions are, all of them occupy space and have three dimensions.
-So they are referred to as three-dimensional or solid shapes.
+We come across a number of objects of different shapes and sizes in our day-to-day life such as golf balls, doormats, ice-cream cones, coke cans, etc. These objects have different characteristic properties such as length, breadth, diameter, which set them apart from one another.
+All these three-dimensional shapes occupies space, as per their configurations.
+They are referred to as three-dimensional or solid shapes.
 In this article, we will discuss views of different sections of solids.

 Viewing Different Sections of Solids